hndn61/hndn61/README.md

 The company I work for, corporate while contributing to its development, I want to improve myself in the best way possible.
 I aim to program new projects freely and with pleasure and do good work for myself and society.

-🌱 I’m currently learning everything 🤣
+🌱 I’m currently learning everything :closed_book:

 ***Languages*** :